hackathon-in-a-box/hackathon-in-a-box.org/guide/planning.md

 Building a web presence doesn't have to break the bank.
 A simple one-page site will suffice, and you can use tools like [GitHub Pages](http://pages.github.com) or [Smore](https://www.smore.com/) can be used to create them quickly and easily.

+Dedicated hackathon platforms such as [ChallengePost](http://post.challengepost.com/hackathons) are also available.
+These platforms are designed to completely support your event, including showcasing your attendees's projects.

 For creating a quick and easy way for attendees to sign up, I highly recommend [EventBrite](https://www.eventbrite.com).
 They provide all the tools you'll need, including an easy way for attendees to pay for tickets if you'll be charging.
 Your event will also show up in their event calendars, which will help with marketing.

-Check out our [resources]({{ hiab_domain }}/resources) section for some handy templates you can use and instructions on how to set them up.

 <img src="/img/codeacrossnyc.jpg" alt="Code Across NYC participants" class="pull-right" />